alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 ## Citing unreleased data {#sec:unreleased}

 If citing a dataset that is not yet released, the rule of thumb is to provide in the reference as much information about it as is already known.
-At the least this should include the creator and title of the dataset.
+At a miniumum, this should include the creator and title of the dataset.
 If the dataset has not yet been deposited, the date of collection should be included.
 If the dataset has been deposited but an online record is not yet available, the date can be